SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 we test.
 The second argument is the expected state.

-Now as we are checked that our Bounded Context works correctly, let's expose it in the server-side application.
+Now as we've checked that our Bounded Context works correctly, let's expose it in the server-side application.

 ## The server-side application